shadowed1/Chard/README.md

 ### Chard is a chroot (change root) that is Arch or Gentoo Linux.
 Safely lives inside an existing ChromeOS or Linux install without prepending its paths to the system.

-- Automated install will build everything needed with full hardware detection.
+- Automated rolling-release installer will build everything needed with full hardware detection.
-- Run Linux Apps with GUI support natively inside ChromeOS with GPU acceleration!
+- Run Linux Apps with GUI support natively inside ChromeOS with GPU acceleration!*
 - Audio support over Bluetooth, USB, 3.5mm, and internal speakers with CRAS + pulse virtualization.
 - Supports Flatpak, Steam, Heroic, Wine, and even Mouse Capture emulation for first person games.
 - *Chard is in development.
 Bug reports, suggestions, and ideas are greatly appreciated.*